Innovations Based on Linux Kernel 5.10

 In-depth optimizations of scheduling, I/O, and memory management have been performed, and various computing power, such as ARM64, x86, and RISC-V is supported.

-Dynamic kernel preemption: The new boot option preempt is added to allow the kernel to dynamically switch the preemption mode.
+Dynamic kernel preemption: New boot option preempt is added to allow the kernel to dynamically switch the preemption mode.
 The value of preempt can be none, voluntary, or full.

 mremap performance optimization: Entries at the PMD and PUD levels can be moved to accelerate the speed of mapping large memory blocks.